MrJavaWolf/DenonPhoneController/readme.md

 # Control your Denon AVR x2300w with an old phone

+Ever felt the need to control your Denon AVR x2300w with an old phone using the phones landline as the controller input?

 Requirements:
 - A Denon AVR x2300w
 - An old phone